Part 1 of 8: canada’s AI strategy at a glance

 Nikki Matarazzo, AI Evangelist

-From a narrative perspective, the framing of AI for All is exactly what a fatigued public needs to hear.
-The strategy explicitly rejects the dystopian doom-scrolling that frequently paralyzes public discourse.
-Instead of painting artificial intelligence as an existential threat destined to automate humanity into obsolescence, Solomon’s story frames AI as a collaborative, pro-worker tool.
+From a narrative perspective, the framing of AI for All is exactly what we need.
+AI for everyone.
+AI to augment human potential.
+AI as a tool to compliment humanity.
+The strategy explicitly rejects the dystopian doom-scrolling that frequently paralyzes public discourse and subsequently stunts any urgency to act.
+Instead of painting artificial intelligence as an existential threat destined to automate homo sapiens into obsolescence, Canada’s AI for All story frames AI as a collaborative, pro-worker tool.
+This is good.
+We need this.

-The strategy aims to produce an ambitious $200 billion boost to our GDP (a three percent economic growth target) and project the creation of up to 250,000 new jobs by 2031.
-This isn't just an industrial roadmap; it’s being sold as a social contract.
-The overarching message is clear: AI is not something happening to Canadians; it is a resource being managed for them to raise literacy, improve public services, and drive shared prosperity.
+From a financial standpoint, the strategy aims to produce an ambitious $200 billion boost to our GDP (a three percent economic growth target) and projects the creation of up to 250,000 new jobs by 2031.
+This isn’t just an industrial roadmap; it’s being sold as a social contract.
+The overarching message is clear: AI is not something happening to Canadians; it is a resource being managed for us to raise literacy, improve public services, and drive shared prosperity.
+AI is here to help, not to replace, not to impose, not to hinder.

 The Strategic Anchors: Trust, Opportunity, and Sovereignty

-To convert this macro-vision into tangible policy, the strategy anchors itself to a linear, three-part philosophy: Trust leads to Opportunity, which ultimately secures Sovereignty.
+This macro-vision of AI for All converts to a tangible policy, through three strategy anchors - Trust, Opportunity, and Sovereignty.
 The logic is sound: if Canadian citizens and small businesses do not fundamentally trust the technology, adoption will stall.
 If adoption stalls, the economic opportunities vanish, forcing Canada to import foreign AI solutions—effectively forfeiting our digital and economic sovereignty.

 On paper, the AI for All strategy is a masterful, comprehensive blueprint.
-But ink on paper does not compute at millions of operations per second.
+At the same time, ink on paper does not compute at millions of operations per second.

 The Canadian Paradox: Poised to Win, Too Slow to Race